 - Make sure people are “doing life together,” not just worshipping in the same space;

 - Model what you hope to create, encourage people’s hearts;

-- Practice patience, persistence and perseverance;
+- Practice patience, persistence

 - Frequently ask, “When you look within this church, whose image do you see?”